 The principal function of an applications developer is to make computers perform specific tasks, based on the client's specifications.

-- working as part of a team, which may be established purely for a particular project to rite a specific section of the program;
+- working as part of a team, which may be established purely for a particular project to write a specific section of the program

 - updating, repairing, modifying and developing existing software and generic applications.

-Salaries vary according to the size of installation/application and the location and nature of the employer's business.
-The top-range salaries are mostly found in the finance and consultancy sectors based in London and the South East.
+Salaries vary according to the size of installation/application, the location, size and nature of the employer's business and the sector.
+Top-range salaries are mostly found in the finance and consultancy sectors based in London and the South East.

 Contracting rates of pay are around double those of permanent staff.